-Whenever you form an Alaska LLC, state law requires you to appoint a registered agent so that the state government has a consistent contact person for your business.
-This position is definitely beneficial for LLCs that do not have a physical address.
+Alaska law requires you to appoint a registered agent so that the state government has a consistent contact person for your LLC.

 Who can be a registered agent in Alaska?

-- A resident with a physical address in Alaska
+- A state resident with a physical address in Alaska

-Please Note: It is also possible for you to be your own registered agent as long as you use a physical address.
+You are legally allowed to be your own registered agent as long as you have a physical address in Alaska.